 NGVL will compensate for all reasonable and substantiated losses arising from construction of the project.

 NGVL will be submitting planning applications under Town and Country Planning Act for these works to the relevant local planning authorities.

 When will you start to build the cable and how long will it take to build?

-The project anticipates that construction will commence in 2019 but further studies are required before we can say how long it will take to build (see timeline below).
+The project anticipates that pre-construction activities will commence in 2019 but further studies are required before we can say how long it will take to build.